chandanahh7/CMRIT-Vault/README.md

 This repository follows a ```snake_case``` naming convention for directories throughout the project.
 No capital letters must be used.
 No exceptions.
 Course Domain and Course Code should be according to VTU model conventions.

 ## File Nomenclature
-All filenames must start with the year and it is also advised contributors to uniquely and appropriately name their files among the material.
+All filenames must have a unique and appropriate name to their files among the material.

 ## Contribution
 All Contributions are welcome and it is advised to upload resources in an organized manner.
 While contributing please take care of the following points -